Rule-based Logic

 -

-Close ticket without responding: The issue is automatically completed.
+Close ticket without answering: The request is automatically completed.

 -